 The cluster seeks to support its members and students by collecting information on potential resources.
 Please contact Danielle Walker if you wish to add a resource to the list.

-* Please refer to an insitutions course schedule or calendar for the most up to date information.
+* Please refer to an institutions course schedule or calendar for the most up-to-date information.
 This guide is meant for informational purposes only.

 UBC's Dynamic Circuits in Health and Disease have catalogued their available imaging systems.

 This is a catalogue of all imaging systems available through the Dynamic Circuits cluster with information such as location, their scale and their applications.
 Find their inventory here

 For a list of BMI-AI researchers imaging systems, please contact Danielle Walker.
 Assets are available, but have not been made public.

 An in-depth tutorial on how to use Compute Canada in the most efficient and productive way for your deep learning experiments!
 By BMIAI member, Prashant Pandey.

 High Capacity Storage and High Performance Computing Through Compute Canada:

 Any faculty member at a Canadian university can register an account at the Computer Canada Database, and once registered can sponsor accounts for students, staff, and collaborators.

 These accounts allow users access to Rapid Access Service (RAS), limited online storage and “fair share” access to HPC resources.